jtvberg/StreamDock/README.md

 ## TODO
    - Looking to add a watch queue to the home screen
+   - Need to add some of the skipping features to other services
    - I haven't given up yet but HBO Max is pretty much impossible to work with around recap/intro/preview/next episode skipping
    - I need to investigate adding Google OAuth to allow more reliable logins for YouTube TV and other services
    - Contemplating multiple windows but in general, this seems silly (leave a comment if you think there is a good reason to do this!)